Baby wake windows by age: Newborn and infant sleep windows

 When is it time to adjust your baby’s wake windows?

 You may be wondering how to know when it’s time to adjust your little one’s wake windows.
 Keep in mind that the age-based wake windows are guides — and not exact — so there’s no set time when wake windows should be increased for every child.
-In addition to keeping age-appropriate wake windows in mind, there are some other factors that may indicate your child can comfortably stay awake longer.
+In addition to keeping age-appropriate wake windows in mind, some other factors may indicate your child can comfortably stay awake longer.

 Some indicators that your little one may need a schedule adjustment include: